For 2025 dates, see below.

 We then drive into the Simpson Desert, starting with a "Sand Driving Masterclass", before tackling the dunes of the QAA Line which lead us to the Tri-State border at Poeppel Corner.
 We then spend a brief time on the French Line before dropping South to get away from the more well-used tracks.

 We head across the Rig Road which is still clay-capped in many places from the old days of oil exploration.
 After our run along the Rig Road we visit the Lone Gum, then hit the amazing WAA Line with its steep and closely-packed dunes and twisy-turny tracks.

 The Madigan Line follows the historical exploratory trek of Cecil Madigan with his team of 9 men and 19 camels in 1939.
 This is an amazing journey through the most remote parts of the Simpson Desert.
 The track is rough and rugged but the scenery is spectacular.

-The next day we make the last 20km push to Big Red.
+The next day we make the last 10km push to Big Red.
 After conquering about 2000 dunes already, you will be ready to take on the largest dune of them all.
 It's a fantastic way to finish this unique Double Crossing experience.
-We then head out to Birdsville for our final night together where we have a cabin for the night and dinner at the Hotel - and have a good "knees-up" while reliving our experiences of the last 16 days!
+We then head out to Birdsville for our final night together where we have a cabin for the night and dinner at the Hotel - and have a good "knees-up" while reliving our experiences of the last 15 days!